-At this point you may start to think, what is the goal with this?
+At this point you may start to think, what is the goal of this?

 Well, saving costs would be nice, but then there’s the upfront costs of hardware and labor hours, plus there's a large uncertainty on what you're going to save...
 If saving costs is all you're after, the solution is pretty trivial: turn off the heaters!